jldowns/vatic-docker/README.md

 The example script does some things to streamline the process.
 It automatically calls the database/server startup script and opens a bash shell at the end.
 It also creates an HTML directory page, with a list of links to your published videos.
 Note that `annotation.sh`, running on the host, stored an IP:PORT in a file located in `./data/tmp`.
 Shared files are really the only way for the host machine and the guest process to communicate.
 I recommend basing your annotation scripts on the example script, at least the first time.

 The last thing `example.sh` does is print out a URL that you can access that lists your published videos.
 That is a URL that is accessible from your host machine.
+Point your browser there and annotate away!
+You can even set up your machine to forward incoming traffic at the Docker container for collaborative annotations.
+Note that this is still "offline mode" since you're not using Amazon's services.

 ### To get your annotations out of the container